 Columbia, Maryland is home to 99,615 residents, which makes it the second most populated community in the state behind only Baltimore.
-Our Maryland defense attorneys in Columbia can help you fight prostitution or solicitation charges, both serious under Maryland state law.
-Defense attorneys in Columbia have experience in the local court system, primarily the Howard County District Court.
+Our Maryland defense attorneys in Columbia can help you fight prostitution or solicitation charges, both serious charges under Maryland state law.
+Our defense attorneys in Columbia have experience in the local court system, primarily the Howard County District Court.

 Prostitution and solicitation defense attorneys in Montgomery County can help you fight charges that can have a detrimental impact on your life well beyond possible fines and imprisonment.
 Our defense team is familiar with Montgomery County District Court where most charges are filed in the local area.

 Prince George’s County has recently begun a crackdown on prostitution, resulting in a large amount of arrests.
 Between August 2010 and January 2011, an average of 50 people per month were charged with prostitution or solicitation in Prince George’s County.
 The crackdown has continued as 60 people were arrested as recently as May 2012.
 Our defense attorneys in Prince George’s County and towns like College Park, Hyattsville and College Park have experience defending clients charged with prostitution or solicitation.